llvm/llvm-project/llvm/docs/AMDGPUUsage.rst

 **Buffer Strided Pointer**
   The buffer index pointer is an experimental address space.
 It is supposed to model a 128-bit buffer descriptor and a 32-bit offset, like the **Buffer Fat Pointer**.
-Additionally, it contains an index into the descriptor, which allows the direct addressing of structured elements.
+Additionally, it contains an index into the buffer, which allows the direct addressing of structured elements.

-  The buffer descriptor must be *raw*: the stride is the size of a structured element, the "add tid" flag must be 0, the swizzle eneable bits must be off, and the extent (NumRecords) must be measured in elements.
+  The buffer descriptor must be *raw*: the stride is the size of a structured element, the "add tid" flag must be 0, and the swizzle enable bits must be off.

 **Streamout Registers**
   Dedicated registers used by the GS NGG Streamout Instructions.
 The register